azplanlos/pxt-neopixel-matrix/README.md

-# pxt-kitronik-zip-64
+# pxt-kitronik-zip-tile

-Custom blocks for www.kitronik.co.uk/5626 :GAME ZIP64 for micro:bit.
+Custom blocks for www.kitronik.co.uk/5645 ZIP Tile for BBC micro:bit.
 See website for example code.

 ## To Use